Brunch & Batter

 • 📖Recipe

 Ruby chocolate is a unique type of chocolate made with ruby cocoa beans.
 These beans have a naturally pink color, a slightly fruity flavor profile, and a milder taste similar to white chocolate.
-It's 100% real chocolate and does not contain any artificial flavors or pink coloring.
+I mean, how pretty can you get?
+It's also:

 Ingredients

-Here is what you will need to make this ruby chocolate bark.
+Here's what you'll need to make this ruby chocolate bark.
 The full ingredient list is located in the recipe card at the end of this post.

 Ingredients for ruby chocolate bark.